 |Trend Micro||74,804 SF|

-The Domain, on the other hand, has exploded in terms of Class A office space, going from 162,959 SF of space in 2000 (before development began) to 1,812,250 SF in 2018.
+The Domain, on the other hand, has exploded in terms of Class A office space, going from 162,959 SF of space in 2000 (before development began) to 1,812,250 square feet in 2018.
 This amounts to an increase of 1,012% over an 18-year period.
 Over the same period, the Northwest Class A office market grew 66% and the citywide office market grew 96%.
-Considering The Domain has an additional 965,000 SF under construction and planned, there is no doubt The Domain has been and will continue to be one of the fastest growing markets in Austin.
+Considering The Domain has an additional 965,000 square feet under construction and planned, there is no doubt The Domain has been and will continue to be one of the fastest growing markets in Austin.

-Part of this growth can be explained by the fact that The Domain had very little Class A space to start with, but considering The Domain has gone from a deficit of 1,300,358 SF in 2000 to an excess of 261,986 SF compared to The Arboretum, this dramatic rate of growth is still very impressive.
+Part of this growth can be explained by the fact that The Domain had very little Class A space to start with, but considering The Domain has gone from a deficit of 1,300,358 square feet in 2000 to an excess of 261,986 square feet compared to The Arboretum, this dramatic rate of growth is still very impressive.

 Looking at rental rates for our Arboretum/Domain competitive set, more interesting trends become clear.
-Starting at a very similar rate 10 years ago, the difference in NNN rental rates in these two markets has grown to $7.46 / SF in favor of The Domain.
+Starting at a very similar rate 10 years ago, the difference in NNN rental rates in these two markets has grown to $7.46 per square foot in favor of The Domain.

 Office tenants wishing to locate in the Northwest are clearly willing to pay more for space in The Domain, while The Arboretum presents an opportunity to secure high-quality space at a slightly lower price.

-The Future of The Domain and The Arboretum
+The Future of Northwest Austin, The Domain, and The Arboretum

 The Arboretum/Domain micromarket has captured a lot of headlines recently, and rightfully so.
 If all goes to plan, this market could become even more of a bright spot in the Austin commercial real estate market in the near future.